 The LCD 2 Classic are premium looking audiophile grade headphones with large circular earcups and a strap headband design.
 They look and feel solid, and the heavily braided XLR cable and metal yokes further emphasize their high-end build quality.
 They have a unique adjusting mechanism for the headband which looks great but is quite difficult to use, especially when they are already on your head and the back of the open earcups have a cool built-in Audeze logo, which is a nice touch.
 Unfortunately, like most open critical listening, they're not designed to be used outdoors.
 They're big, bulky and are quite cumbersome to carry around.
+For something a bit on the sleeker-side and more casual, check out the Audeze LCD-1.

 The Audeze LCD 2 Classic are decently comfortable thanks to their exceedingly well-padded earcups.
 They are one of the heaviest headphones that we've tested so far.
 They're also quite tight on the head.
 However, since they have massive ear cups pads that are soft and coated in a nice pleather fabric that feels good on your skin, you do not notice as much the weight of the clamping pressure.
 They won't be ideal open back headphones for all listeners since the large ear cups, and the dense, heavy build quality, get a bit tiresome over long listening sessions.
 They're also a pain to adjust especially once already on your head, but overall they provide enough comfort for most critical listeners.